 Deposit Availability Disclosure

 Deposit Availability: Our general policy is to make funds from your deposits available to you on the second business day after the day we receive your deposit.
+Cash deposits made at Capital One automated teller machines (“ATMs”) are available the same business day.
 Electronic transfers initiated by you through us from an external account may not be available until the third business day after the deliver by date.
 Once funds are available, you may withdraw the funds and we will use the funds to pay checks that you have written.
 For the purpose of determining the availability of your deposits, the length of delay is counted in business days from the day of your deposit.
 Every day is a business day except Saturdays, Sundays, and federal holidays.
-Deposits received before 3:00 p.m.
-ET on a business day that we are open, will be considered made on that day.
-However, deposits received after 3:00 PM ET or on a day we are not open, will be considered made on the next business day we are open.
+Deposits received before 9:00 PM ET on a business day that we are open, will be considered made on that day.
+However, deposits received after 9:00 PM ET or on a day we are not open, will be considered made on the next business day we are open.
 Funds deposited through a lock-box are considered received on the day the deposit is removed from the lock-box and available for processing.

 Please remember that even after we have made deposited funds available to you, and you have withdrawn the funds, you are still responsible for checks you deposit that are returned to us unpaid and for any other problems involving your deposit.
 If you have any questions, contact a Direct Banking Expert by secured messaging or by calling 1-888-810-4013.